meltingcore/bg/food-court/Rules.md

 - Discarding up to 3 cards from their hand & drawing cards until they have 8 cards in their hand (reshuffle the discard pile back into the draw deck if needed).
-- Rotate upward any upside-down recipe cards to finish their cooking and make them ready to score.
+- Rotate any recipe cards in play with their score number up to make them ready to score.

 Then they can: